Meet Bobbie, a baby formula delivery startup promising healthier ingredients – TechCrunch

 Just go down the baby food aisle of any supermarket in America and start reading the ingredients and you’ll likely find corn syrup, soy bean oil, glucose syrup, maltodextrin and palm oil at the top.
 Even “organic” options often add these ingredients.

-While it’s high fructose corn syrup we should be most concerned with when it comes to diabetes (and some doctors might even recommend adding some sort of syrup to your baby’s diet to combat constipation), corn syrup is not something some parents may want their baby guzzling down all day.
+While it’s high fructose corn syrup we should be most concerned with when it comes to diabetes (and some doctors might even recommend adding some sort of syrup to your baby’s diet to combat constipation), corn syrup is not something some parents may want their baby drinking all day.

 Touting itself as “European” style, Bobbie’s first product features fresh, grass-fed cows milk as the main ingredient.
 What it does not include, however, is key for the concerned parent.
 There’s zero corn syrup, maltodextrin or other artificial sugars or unhealthy oils.